Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 Woody Point's median income among taxpayers was $52,615 in financial year 2023.
-The suburb's average income stood at $63,767 during the same period.
-In comparison, Greater Brisbane's median and average incomes were $58,236 and $72,799 respectively.
-By September 2025, estimates based on a 9.91% Wage Price Index growth suggest Woody Point's median income would be approximately $57,829 and the average income around $70,086.
-According to Census 2021 data, personal income ranks at the 31st percentile ($716 weekly), while household income sits at the 15th percentile.
-The largest income segment comprises 27.1% earning $1,500 - 2,999 weekly (1,398 residents).
+The average income stood at $63,767 during the same period.
+These figures are lower than Greater Brisbane's median and average incomes of $58,236 and $72,799 respectively.
+By March 2026, estimates suggest Woody Point's median income will be approximately $58,592 and average income around $71,011, based on a Wage Price Index growth rate of 11.36%.
+According to Census 2021 data, personal income ranks at the 31st percentile with weekly earnings of $716.
+Household income sits at the 15th percentile.
+The largest income segment comprises 27.1% earning between $1,500 and $2,999 weekly, with 1,414 residents falling into this category.
+This is consistent with broader trends across regional levels where 33.3% earn within the same range.
 Housing affordability pressures are severe in Woody Point, with only 80.8% of income remaining after housing costs, ranking at the 13th percentile.

 Frequently Asked Questions - Income